 - Potentially biased reporting: most of the literature was from proponents of PPRNs, which could have provided a biased review in the thematic analysis and underrepresentation of negative themes.

-- Not all PPRNs may have been identified: as with the literature search, the lack of consistent terminology and searching only in English means that some PPRNs may have been missed
+- Not all PPRNs may have been identified: as with the literature search, the lack of consistent terminology and searching only in English means that some PPRNs may have been missed.

-- Location of interviewees: all decision-makers were based on the UK where PPRNs are less well known.
+- Location of interviewees: all decision-makers were based on the UK, where PPRNs are less well known.
 Most key opinion leaders were based in the US where many PPRNs are based.

 - Potential bias in key opinion leaders: most key opinion leaders have a special interest in PPRNs or have conducted research into PPRNs.
-This gives them additional insight, but they may also have a particularly favourable view of them.
+This gives them additional insights, but they may also have a particularly favourable view of them.